grig23/primetime.en/help/AccountIQ/dashboard.md

 ![](assets/top-mvpds.png)

+*Figure: Top MVPDs in segment by overall score*

 ### Sharing score by channels and MVPDs {#sharin-score-by-channels-and-mvpds}

 This table provides a comparative view of sharing scores of the selected channels for the MVPDs in the current segment.

 ![](assets/sharing-scores-by-channels-mvpds.png)

+*Figure: Sharing scores by channels and MVPDs*

 ### Accounts sharing probability {#accounts-sharing-probability}